TuringLang/.github/profile/README.md

 - Variational inference based on [ADVI](https://github.com/TuringLang/AdvancedVI.jl) and [Normalising Flows](https://github.com/TuringLang/Bijectors.jl)
 - Maximum likelihood and maximum a posteriori [estimation]([url](https://turinglang.org/docs/usage/mode-estimation/)) based on [L-BFGS optimisation](https://docs.sciml.ai/Optimization/).

 > [!IMPORTANT]
-> Turing.jl is an open-source project developed primarily by academic researchers within grant-funded institutions.
-As such, our capacity to triage issues and review contributions is necessarily limited.
+> `Turing.jl` is maintained primarily by academic researchers at grant-funded institutions, with correspondingly limited capacity for triage and review.
 >
-> Organisations that rely on Turing.jl in commercial or industrial contexts are encouraged to support its development, either through financial contributions or code contributions.
+> If you would like to contribute, we ask that proposals for new features be submitted first, so that the TuringLang team can indicate whether they are a good fit before implementation begins; bug fixes and small changes are very welcome as pull requests directly.
+Reviewer privileges are reserved for those with a sustained record of substantive contributions, or for individuals explicitly invited by a team member.
 >
-> If you are interested in contributing to the TuringLang codebase, we recommend first submitting a feature proposal for review.
-The TuringLang team will indicate whether the proposal is accepted, after which implementation can proceed.
-Bug fixes and small changes are typically submitted directly as pull requests.
-> Reviewer privileges are reserved for individuals with a sustained record of substantive contributions to TuringLang, or those explicitly invited by a team member.
+> Organisations relying on Turing.jl in commercial or industrial settings are warmly encouraged to support its development, whether through code contributions, financial support, or both.

 ## Citing Turing.jl